angular-schule/angular-cli-ghpages/README.md

 <hr>

 Angular CLI addon.
 Publish to any gh-pages branch on GitHub (or any other branch on any other remote).
 Made for Travis-CI.
-Brought to you by the [angular2buch.de](https://angular2buch.de/) team!
+Brought to you by the [angular-buch.com](https://angular-buch.com/) team!

 ## About

 This is similar to the normal `github-pages:deploy` command.
 But by design, the command is limited to the `gh-pages` branch of the same repository.

-In contrast to this, the [Angular2Buch/angular-cli-ghpages](https://github.com/Angular2Buch/angular-cli-ghpages) addon is able to push to any branch on any repository.
-It's build on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
+In contrast to this, the [angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) addon is able to push to any branch on any repository.
+It's made on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
 __This addon works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!

-angular-cli-ghpages was sucessfully tested against __`angular-cli: 1.0.0-beta.17`__.
+angular-cli-ghpages was sucessfully tested against __`angular-cli: 1.0.0-beta.21`__.

 ## Installation & Setup